 The Ramadan month is also the month,the first verse of the Qur’an was revealed to the Prophet.
 Muslims also have a long month of fasting this period which is the essence of this article, food suggestion about what to eat and not what to eat.

-Muslims start the fasting with a meal called “Sahur” which is about 4:30am or 5am (the exact time is quite controversial because some say 4:30am while others say 5am).
-Then there is “Iftar” for breaking fast,which is suppose to be as soon as the sun goes down,but most Muslims usually wait till prayer for Maghrib which is 7pm.
+Muslims start the fasting with a meal called “Sahur” which is about 4:30am or 5am (the exact time is quite controversial because some say 4:30am of 5am).
+Then there is “Iftar” for breaking fast,which is suppose to be as soon as the syn goes down,but most Muslims usually wait till prayer for Maghrib which is 7pm.

-One food way to have a good Ramadan is incorporating dairy products to your diet, your body will be needing as much natural fluid as it can get,diary products like milk, greek yoghurt, plain unsweetened yoghurt,cheese.
+One good way to have a good Ramadan is incorporating dairy products to your diet, your body will be needing as much natural fluid as it can get,diary products like milk, Greek yoghurt, plain unsweetened yoghurt, & cheese.

 Try to start your fasting “Sahur” on a light note to avoid getting hungry easily.
 When some people start fasting on a heavy note,they tend to also crave more for water or liquid substance and when you cannot do this ,one might feel more stressed out and hydrated.
 Although you can decide to break the fast on a heavily note but start with something light or liquid for your body to be more receptive to the heavily food.